 The survey asks about students' experience and identity, so it would be great for you to complete the survey alongside your younger child/children.

-For older children who can read themselves, you may consider letting them do the survey on their own, and you can be there to answer questions and help if needed.
+We encourage older children who can read themselves, you may consider letting them do the survey on their own, and you can be there to answer questions and help if needed.

 Can we skip questions on the survey?